Talhauzumcu/GeneticAlgorithm/README.md

 # Genetic Algorithm for Biomechanical Movement Optimization

 A Python-based optimization framework using Genetic Algorithms and CMA-ES (Covariance Matrix Adaptation Evolution Strategy) to optimize biomechanical movements in OpenSim models.
 This project simulates and optimizes muscle activation patterns for various movements including jumping, counter-movement jumps, and flips.
+This project is developed only for learning purposes and not suitable for research.

 ## Features